 How do prepaid cards work?

-When you buy a prepaid card you can decide how much money to put on it straight away.
-There’s usually a few limitations (such as an overall maximum, and a maximum amount you can withdraw in one go).
+When you get a prepaid card you can decide how much money to put on it straight away.
+However, there’s usually a few limitations, such as an overall maximum, and a maximum amount you can withdraw in one go.
 Just think of a prepaid card as a card for day-to-day spending, the same as having cash in your wallet.

 Do prepaid cards cost much?